mdupre2/ec2-fusionfs-swift-t/README.md

 4. Use the downloaded credentials to fill in `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` in `ec2-config` in both swift-scripts and fusion-scripts directory

 ##Sanity Checks
 * Start ec2 instances and then run ec2-ip from you computer.
-Then check that pubic_ip.txt and private_ip.txt is populated with the ip addresses of you running instances. **If it is not working then none of the scripts will work**.
+Then check that pubic_ip.txt and private_ip.txt is populated with the ip addresses of your running instances. **If it is not working then none of the scripts will work**.
 Do this in both fusion-scripts and swift scripts directory.

 ##Swift Installation Scripts